Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Quick Verdict

-Choose Proton Pass if privacy jurisdiction, metadata encryption, and cost are priorities.
+Choose Proton Pass if privacy jurisdiction, open-source transparency, and cost are priorities.
 Starting at $1.99/user/month, it delivers strong security under Swiss legal protection with a growing ecosystem of encrypted productivity tools.

-Choose 1Password if your team needs Travel Mode, Extended Access Management for device compliance, and deep integrations with identity providers like Okta and Microsoft Entra ID.
-At $7.99/user/month, the premium reflects a more mature enterprise feature set.
+Choose 1Password if your team needs Travel Mode, deep integrations with identity providers like Okta and Microsoft Entra ID, and a mature enterprise feature set.
+At $8.99/user/month (annual billing), it offers a polished UX with the broadest certification portfolio.

 TL;DR:

-- Proton Pass Business: Swiss privacy, AES-256-GCM with metadata encryption, open-source, built-in 2FA, CLI, Proton ecosystem.
+- Proton Pass Business: Swiss privacy, AES-256-GCM encryption, open-source apps, built-in 2FA, CLI, Proton ecosystem.
 From $1.99/user/month.
 Best for: Privacy-first teams, budget-conscious SMBs, and organizations building on the Proton ecosystem.

-- 1Password Business: Polished UX, Travel Mode, Watchtower, Extended Access Management, 100+ integrations, developer tools. $7.99/user/month.
-Best for: Enterprise teams needing Travel Mode, device compliance enforcement, and deep identity provider integrations.
+- 1Password Business: Polished UX, Travel Mode, Watchtower, dual-key Secret Key model, 100+ integrations, developer tools. $8.99/user/month (annual).
+Best for: Enterprise teams needing Travel Mode, deep identity provider integrations, and the broadest certification portfolio.

 Proton Pass vs 1Password: At a Glance